 Teachers and Staff

 Becky’s hometown is Scottsboro, AL. She received her Montessori training through NAMC.
 As a child, Becky and her twin sister, who is also a teacher at MSH, attended a Montessori school.
 She began working at MSH in 2003.
-Her hobbies include reading, cooking, and playing piano.
+Her hobbies include reading, cooking, and playing the piano.

 Lacey is a Huntsville native.
 She received her Montessori training through NAMC.
 She was first introduced to Montessori philosophy through her best friend and current co-lead teacher, Becky Spooner.
 At that time, Lacey had begun a career in management, but decided to change careers and join MSH after falling in love with the curriculum.
 Lacey is very crafty and organized and enjoys finding challenges that inspire her organizational and innovative skills.